hairen/hairen.github.io/README.md

 * While not a hard-and-fast rule, I'd say that the readability gains from => arrow function conversion are inversely proportional to the length of the function being converted.
 The longer the function, the less => helps; the shorter the function, the more => can shine.
 * In addition to lexical this, arrow functions also have lexical arguments -- they don't have their own arguments array but instead inherit from their parent -- as well as lexical super and new.target.

 ## Block Scope ##
 * The behavior of the const keyword in JavaScript varies slightly from other languages.
 Const prevents a variable from being reassigned.
 However, complex data types like arrays and objects could still be mutated.
+* Assigning an object or array as a constant means that value will not be able to be garbage collected until that constant's lexical scope goes away, as the reference to the value can never be unset.

 ## Lazy Expressions (Default Value Expressions) ##
 * A default value could be in the form of a function call.
 This would be a lazy expressions because the function would not be called until it’s needed.

 ## Gather & Spread ##
 * Only data types that have an iterator can be spread.

 ## Destructuring ##
 * Not Just Declarations